West Melbourne

 West Melbourne has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 137 projects likely to impact the area.
-Notable ones include Errol Street Private Hospital, Abbotsford Street Social Housing, West End Mixed-Use Precinct, and WOBO North Melbourne.
+AreaSearch has identified 137 projects that may impact the area.
+Notable projects include Errol Street Private Hospital, Abbotsford Street Social Housing, West End Mixed-Use Precinct, and WOBO North Melbourne.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.